How to Add a User to Sudoers on Linux Mint 22 and 21

 sudo gpasswd -a existinguser sudo

-To revoke sudo privileges, remove the user from the sudo group.
+To revoke administrator privileges, remove the account from the sudo group without deleting the user itself.
 Use gpasswd with the -d (delete) flag:

 sudo gpasswd -d josh sudo